Panda:

 Parallel and Distributed Analysis

-Panda is a 3-year research project in computer science, started in September 2009 and jointly developed by several partners across France, both academic and industrial.
+Panda was a research project in computer science, which took place from September 2009 to April 2013 and was jointly developed by several partners across France, both academic and industrial.

-Financial support is provided by the Agence Nationale de la Recherche (ANR).
+Financial support was provided by the Agence Nationale de la Recherche (ANR).

-The project counts 19 permanent members, plus a Ph.D. student and a post-doctoral fellow supported by grants provided by ANR.
+The project counted 19 permanent members, plus a Ph.D. student and a post-doctoral fellow supported by grants provided by ANR.

 You may use the navigation bar on the left to explore the contents of this web site.
 For any further information, comment or request about the project, please contact Catuscia Palamidessi, Panda's scientific leader.